agile-lab-dev/witboost-argocd-tech-adapter/README.md

 More details can be found [here](docs/docker.md).

-*Note:* when running in the CI/CD pipeline the version for the project is automatically computed using information gathered from Git, using branch name and tags.
+*Note:* when running in the CI/CD pipeline, the version for the project is automatically computed using information gathered from Git, using branch name and tags.
 Unless you are on a release branch `1.2.x` or a tag `v1.2.3` it will end up being `0.0.0`.
 You can follow this branch/tag convention or update the version computation to match your preferred strategy.
-When running locally if you do not care about the version (ie, nothing gets published or similar) you can manually set the environment variable `PROVISIONER_VERSION` to avoid warnings and oddly-named artifacts; as an example you can set it to the build time like this:
+When running locally if you do not care about the version (i.e., nothing gets published or similar), you can manually set the environment variable `PROVISIONER_VERSION` to avoid warnings and oddly-named artifacts; as an example you can set it to the build time like this:
 ```bash
 export PROVISIONER_VERSION=$(date +%Y%m%d-%H%M%S);
 ```